lmehra/simplepay/Readme.md

 1. createTokenWithPayment:

- Method to create token and make payment synchronously.
+ Method to create token or register user's credit card and make payment synchronously.
+Parameter "registrationId" in response  is used for various methods for making recurring payments and same is used as 'id' for getting payment status.

 	* Requires:
-	* @param string userId
-	* @param string entityId
-	* @param string password
 	* @param float amount
 	* @param string currency
 	* @param string paymentBrand
 	* @param string paymentType
-	* @param int cardNumber
+	* @param int card.number
-	* @param string cardHolder
+	* @param string card.holder
-	* @param int cardExpiryMonth
+	* @param string card.expiryMonth
-	* @param int cardExpiryYear
+	* @param int card.expiryYear
-	* @param string cardcvv
+	* @param string card.cvv

 2. createTokenWithoutPayment:

- Method to create token of user's credit card without making payment
+ Method to create token or register user's credit card without making payment.
+Parameter "registrationId" in response is used for various methods for making recurring payments and same is used as 'id' for getting payment status.

 	* Requires:
-	* @param string userId
-	* @param string password
-	* @param string entityId
 	* @param string paymentBrand
-	* @param int cardNumber
+	* @param int card.number
-	* @param string cardHolder
+	* @param string card.holder
-	* @param int cardExpiryMonth
+	* @param string card.expiryMonth
-	* @param int cardExpiryYear
+	* @param int card.expiryYear
-	* @param int cardcvv
+	* @param string card.cvv

 3. makeOneClickPayment:

- Method to make payment in One Click
+ Method to make payment in One Click.
+Parameter 'registrationId' can be fetched using token registration methods (response variable 'registrationId' can be used).

 	* Requires:
-	* @param string userId
-	* @param string entityId
-	* @param string password
 	* @param float amount
 	* @param string currency
 	* @param string paymentType